-- 1. The council note the draft IDP for 2025/2026 financial year for public comments. - 2.
-The council approve the attached IDP/Budget Consultative Program with proposed dates and give the office of the Speaker powers to amend where unforeseen circumstance occur. - 3.
-The document be advertised on the municipal website as well as at the municipal offices and satellite offices - 4.
-The public notice be issued for public comments for a period of 21 days. - The municipal manager implement the decision accordingly.
+- 1. The Council note the Final Integrated Development Plan for 2025/2026 financial year. - 2.
+The Council approve the Final Integrated Development Plan for 2025/2026 financial year. - The document be published on the municipal website and be placed as well at the municipal offices and satellite offices. - 4.
+The Municipal Manager implement the decision accordingly.